 Now comes yet another LV-anticipated, set to be coveted.
-I refer, here, to the much-awaited offering of the highly revered, (handsome) grand daddy of city guides, the Louis Vuitton City Guide 2014.
-The classic guide cluster due November 2013 is refreshed, revamped and revitalized.
-What’s more is that it also marks fifteen years of the faithful format that has superbly steered a meandering many.
+I refer, here, to the much-awaited offering of the highly revered (handsome) granddaddy of city guides, the Louis Vuitton City Guide 2014.
+The classic guide cluster due November 2013 is refreshed, revamped, and revitalized.
+What’s more, it also marks fifteen years of the faithful format that has superbly steered many meandering.
 Only this time, illustrated individual volumes come graced by exclusive photographs and the epitome of luxury travel mingled with the exquisite best in Louis Vuitton design theory.

-The gorgeous guides unearth the unparalleled in each of the celebrated cities in dedicated voices, with distinguished views.
+The gorgeous guides unearth the unparalleled in each celebrated city in dedicated voices, with distinguished views.
 An extravagant case has been crafted to honor this year’s limited edition.
-The lavish lacquered wooden glories will feature 3,000 copies and gush in five eye-popping colors enamoring city stories for jetsetters and respective city residents alike.
+The lavish lacquered wooden glories will feature 3,000 copies and gush in five eye-popping colors, enamoring city stories for jet setters and respective city residents alike.
 For revelers in LV monogrammed travel merchandise, there is also of offer, an array of artistic travel books and collector’s special postcards.

 [Via – Ilvoelv]